LeweyM/LeweyM.github.io/personal-site/content/posts/6-Pretty-Vizualizations.md

 }
 ```

-This should look familiar to our previous `Test_DebugFSM` test, with the biggest difference being that now we are returning a slice of drawings, along with the `currentCharacterIndex`, for each frame (or step) of the algorithm.
+This should look familiar to our previous `Test_DebugFSM` test, with the biggest difference being that we are now returning a 'snapshot' of the runner after having processed some input.
+This includes the highlighting of the currently active states.

-Zoom in on the first step of the algorithm.
+Zoom in on the first test, which is after having processed the string `"a"` for the regular expression `"abc"`.

 ```go
 `graph LR